souro303/souro303/README.md

  <h1 align="center">Hello! 👋<br>This is Souro's GitHub profile</h1>

-  <p>I'm passionate backend software developer with a focus on creating robust and efficient solutions for complex challenges.
+  <p>I'm a passionate backend software developer with a focus on creating robust and efficient solutions for complex challenges.
     I bring a keen understanding of backend systems, designing and implementing solutions that seamlessly support applications and contribute to a smooth user experience.
 Proficient in a variety of programming languages and experienced in the intricacies of backend development, I excel in architecting scalable and maintainable solutions.</p>